-Getting double glazed windows can be one of the best ways to reduce heating and cooling costs and do your part in conserving energy, but is it worth the cost?
-Here's what you need to know.
+Getting double glazed windows can be one of the best ways to reduce heating and cooling costs and do your part in conserving energy but is it worth the extra cost?

 A double glazed window has two panes of glass separated by an air or gas (usually argon) pocket between the panes.
 This pocket is what makes a double glazed window an effective insulator, and it can also help reduce noise pollution from entering your home.

 Technically, double glazed windows are also called Insulated Glass Units (IGUs) because the panes of glass must be properly sealed into a single unit to provide adequate insulation.
 The gap between the panes can be anywhere between 6mm and 20mm, with a greater gap providing greater insulation.
 IGUs with argon gas filling the gap is said to provide even better insulation.

 Many homeowners are having their windows replaced or re-glazed to improve energy-efficiency and make their homes more comfortable.
 Double glazed and/or low-e (low emissivity) windows can also reduce heat transfer significantly.
 While they cost more, they pay for themselves over time and continue saving you as much as 25 percent on your energy consumption and bills.
 If your window frames are in good condition, hiring a glazier to install more energy-efficient glass can be more cost-effective than replacing your windows.

 Depending on your personal energy consumption, it may take 5 years or more to recoup the extra cost of double glazed windows.
 However, your one-time investment in windows will make your life more comfortable and helps fight rising energy costs over the years.
 If you're renovating, it makes sense to pay extra for double glazed windows in areas where you and your family spend a lot of time.
 Aside from helping reduce your energy consumption, double glazing helps prevent hot and cold spots near windows and glass doors, giving you greater comfort throughout the room.